UNT Health Fort Worth: Dual degree programs

 TCOM also offers the following dual degree programs: B.A./D.O., D.O./M.P.H., D.O./M.S., and D.O./Ph.D.

 Through the HSC Scholars in Cancer Research Program, DO/PhD students are able to pursue in-depth, mentored biomedical research training in oncological studies.
 Scholars enrolled in this program are supported with a stipend (up to $28,000 per year) and travel support (up to $1,000 per year) for up to 3 years.
 Tuition for medical school is fully covered as well.

 Rankings

-Texas College of Osteopathic Medicine was continuously ranked in the top 50 for primary care from 2002 through 2014.
-In its 2023-2024 Rankings, U.S. News & World Report ranked the school #11 for primary care, which is the highest ranking for an osteopathic medical school in the category, and #116 for research.
-Additionally, TCOM was ranked #10 amongst medical schools for producing the most graduates practicing in primary care fields.
+Texas College of Osteopathic Medicine has a long record in primary care education.
+It was ranked among the top 50 medical schools for primary care by U.S. News & World Report from 2002 through 2014, and reached #11 for primary care in the 2023 rankings, the highest placement of any osteopathic school that year.
+After a 2023 methodology change that replaced most numbered positions with tiers, the 2024 rankings placed TCOM in Tier 1 for primary care, one of only 15 schools nationwide to receive that designation.
+The 2026 rankings placed the school in Tier 3 for both research and primary care, with additional rankings of #46 for graduates entering primary care and #82 for graduates practicing in health professional shortage areas.

 In an annual report by George W. Bush Institute (2020), TCOM was ranked #1 amongst U.S. medical schools for innovation impact productivity, a measure of how well an institution converts research inputs (e.g. research spending) into patents, licenses, startups, widely cited papers, and graduates.
-The institute ranked UNTHSC-TCOM as the most productive U.S. medical school in impacting its local economy and society through innovation.
+The institute ranked the school as the most productive U.S. medical school in impacting its local economy and society through innovation.